polym8th/Harvest/README.md

 #### Delete an Article
    -  As an authenticated user with the role of the Creator, I want to delete my own articles so that I can remove outdated or unnecessary content.
    - **Given** that I am an authenticated user/ Creator.
-   - **Given** that I am an authenticated user/ Creator – I have privileges to delete only the articles that I created.
+   - **Given** that I am an authenticated user/ Creator – I have the privileges to delete only the articles that I created.

    -  More User stories to be found directly on Github:
     For detailed user stories, refer to the **[Harvest User Stories](https://github.com/users/IsaHu-dev/projects/10)**.